The Pindar Trilogy: Book III

 This was a thoroughly enjoyable mixture of exotic historical fiction and thriller, which will be just right for those who enjoyed The Miniaturist.
 My chief concern, when reading it, was that Hickman was hinting at all this wonderful backstory without making the most of it, but of course now I realise that she already has written more fully about all of that (The Aviary Gate sounds a bit like The Abduction from the Seraglio).
 I thought Hickman’s characterisation and descriptive powers were very fine.
 She evokes the exotic splendour of a rich merchant’s house in the 17th century: the Turkey carpets, jewels, cameos and curiosities from every corner of the world; yet her exquisitely realised settings are inhabited by real people, troubled, complex and full of half-glimpsed histories.
 This is a clever tale of intertwining lives, each driven by desire – whether that’s for someone or something – and bristling with secrets.
 Wonderful stuff.

-I received this book from the publisher via Netgalley in exchange for a fair and honest review.
+I received this book from the publisher via Netgalley in return for a fair and honest review.